 Set a goal for your next travels by scoping out a place you’d like to visit.
 Plan which activities you want to do.
 Set up a separate bank account or a jar to set aside money for this excursion.

 - Create a comic book character for one another.

 Decide what they would look like, what their dilemma would be, what their power would be, etc. Have fun creating an imaginative storyline.

 - Repeat “I appreciate____” affirmations while keeping eye contact.

 It can be uncomfortable to maintain eye contact, especially when being vulnerable.
 Use the phrase “I appreciate____” to share what you appreciate about your partner.
 Notice the facial expressions you both experience as you share.

-Continue to Grow Together with Fun At Home Date Ideas
+Continue to Grow Together with Fun Stay At Home Date Ideas for Couples

 The goal is not to have perfect date nights all of the time.
 The goal is to keep growing together and keep investing in your relationship.
 These ideas for cute at-home date nights are created to give you inspiration and then make it your own.

 If you are struggling with feeling disconnected from your partner after the baby, take this super quick quiz to help you identify the biggest roadblock and get our free resource on how to improve it.